Skip to main content

 • Write first, edit second.
 If you stop to edit along the way, you'll get stuck.
 It's fine if your content has only one good sentence.
 That's better than no writing.

 • When you get into the habit of writing, don't hesitate to use tools to help with grammar and structure.
 For example, I use Grammarly, but I often disagree with its suggestions, especially in stylistic matters where they conflict with the way I want to write and sound.
 One benefit of these tools is that they teach good conventions.
-For example, if I see a red underline in my text, I almost always know what the suggestion is.
+For example, if I see a red underline in my text, I almost always already know what the suggestion is.

 Remember, your style is better than a generic style.
 Not despite, but because of its personality, style, and flaws.